Honolulu Paternity Lawyer

-Get access to quality legal representation and counsel with our Honolulu lawyer.
+Get access to quality legal representation and counsel with our Hawaii paternity disputes lawyer.
 Call (808) 201-3898 today to schedule a consultation.

 Paternity is the legal establishment of a child’s father.
 During divorce proceedings, establishing paternity may be of utmost importance to couples who have children, especially if they wish to sort out child custody and child support agreements.

 At Sturdivant & Associates, LLLC, we work with with clients to help them understand ways in which paternity may have already been established, including:

 - The child was born while the couple was married